jsalignon/cactus/docs/1_Intro/Quick_start.md

 [](END_OF_MENU)

+# Dependencies and profiles

+Cactus needs two software to be installed in order to run: Nextflow and one of SingularityCE, Docker or Conda.
+Then, the *-profile* argument should be used to specicify which executor to use.
+In general, it is recommended to use SingularityCE on HPC systems since Singularity containers can be [run without sudo](https://blogs.oregonstate.edu/learningbydoing/2022/01/04/docker-and-singularity-containers-which-one-is-better/).
+Users should see with their administrator which of these 3 options are available and recommeneded.

 # Install and run

 The first step is to create the global configuration file *.cactus.config* located in the home folder.
 This file must indicate the path where to download the references and the singularity containers.
-Here is an example of a *.cactus.config* file:
+Here is an example of a *.cactus.config* file when using singulariyt:
 ```
 params.references_dir         = '/home/user/workspace/cactus/references'
 params.singularity_images_dir = '/home/user/workspace/singularity_containers'